 If you want to get inspired by our live adventures, we have saved on our Instagram stories (do you follow us yet?), under highlights, a selection of what we did during the days we spent in Corvo

-If you click on this link you will be able to see the videos we recorded in several of the points we recommend in this guide.
+If you click on this link, you can watch the videos we recorded at several of the spots we recommend in this guide during our first trip, and here are the ones from our second.
 Are you curious?

 Where to stay in Corvo